Search results for:

-This guide is intended for Hostwinds clients who have access to WHM on their VPS, Cloud, or Dedicated Server.
+Note: This article is for Hostwinds clients who have access to WHM on their VPS, Cloud, or Dedicated Server.

-Allowed memory size errors commonly occur with sites built with open source CMS systems like WordPress, Joomla, Drupal, and Moodle.
-PHP isn't allowing enough memory to run or load what's being requested.
+Memory size errors commonly occur on a site built with open source CMS systems like WordPress, Joomla, Drupal, and Moodle.
+While there may be other factors, the primary cause is that the PHP's default memory limit setting isn't allowing enough memory to run or load the request.

-Step 1: Log in to WHM for the new server you're moving to (details to log into your WHM are provided in a welcome email upon purchase)
+Step 1: Log in to WHM for the server you are going to upgrade.
+Note that you can find details to log into your WHM in the welcome email received upon purchase.

 Step 2: Go to the PHP configuration editor.

 While this may help for a while, the errors are likely to return.
-If you're getting this error, there's an excellent chance that your code needs to be trimmed and optimized.
+If you're getting this error, there's a high probability that your code needs to be trimmed and optimized.

-For shared hosting services and Hostwinds clients using WordPress: The wp-config file may be limiting the amount of memory available, as it may be allocating less than what PHP is allocating.
-You can try to increase the amount of memory WordPress is allowing in this file, but the amount in the php.ini file will determine the maximum amount allowed.
+Note for shared hosting services and Hostwinds clients using WordPress: The wp-config file may be limiting the amount of memory available, as it may be delivering less than what PHP is allocating.
+You can increase the amount of memory WordPress allows in this file, but the amount in the php.ini file will determine the maximum amount allowed.

-_Example_**:** If PHP is only allowing 128MB and you tell the wp-config file to allow 512MB, you're still only going to get 128MB.
-But PHP might be allowing more than what the wp-config file is allowing, so increasing the amount there would help if that's the case.
-This can be increased by upgrading your account to a VPS or Dedicated Server to have full control of this setting.
+Example: If PHP only allows 128MB and you change the wp-config file to allow 512MB, you will only get 128MB.
+But PHP might be allowing more than the wp-config file, so increasing the amount in the wp-config could help if that is the case.
+If you have upgraded your account to a VPS or Dedicated Server, you can control this setting fully.

 Written by Hostwinds Team / December 13, 2016